-The Commonwealth of Virginia is an ideal retirement location for active adults; a southeastern state, Virginia stretches from the Chesapeake Bay to the Appalachian Mountains, with a long Atlantic Ocean coastline.
+Retirement Communities in Virginia are ideal for active adults.
+A southeastern state, Virginia stretches from the Chesapeake Bay to the Appalachian Mountains, with a long Atlantic Ocean coastline.
 The Washington Metropolitan Area in Northern Virginia offers the attractions and opportunities afforded by a large city.
 The diverse range of landscapes provides something for everyone.
 The tidewater area offers access to the Atlantic Ocean and the Chesapeake Bay with the opportunity to participate in a myriad of boating and maritime activities.
 In the Southwest the mountains of Virginia feature national parks and Forests for the nature lover, with farmlands, small cities, and quaint towns dotted throughout the state.

 Virginia features a blend of history, tradition and modern day living.
 Virginia offers seniors a diverse range of landscapes and activities.
 It’s the oldest of the 13 original colonies, with many historic landmarks including Monticello, founding father Thomas Jefferson’s iconic Charlottesville plantation, the Jamestown Settlement, and Colonial Williamsburg.
 Its capital, Richmond, is among the country’s oldest cities.
 The Washington Metropolitan area in Northern Virginia is home to the Pentagon, Mount Vernon, and Arlington National Cemetery.
 The proximity to Washington DC and it’s public transportation system provides easy access to the Nation’s capitol, the Smithsonian, and a plethora of museums, monuments, and memorials.
 For the sports enthusiast Virginia offers access to both professional and collegiate sporting teams including football, basketball, baseball, and 3 tracks on the NASCAR circuit.